Galloping in fast-growth natural merge sorts: Abstract

 \section{Abstract}

-We study the impact of sub-array merging routines on merge-based sorting algorithms.
-More precisely, we focus on the \emph{galloping} sub-routine that \TS uses to merge monotonic (non-decreasing) sub-arrays, hereafter called \emph{runs}, and on the impact on the number of element comparisons performed if one uses this sub-routine instead of a naïve merging routine.
+We study the impact of merging routines in merge-based sorting algorithms.
+More precisely, we focus on the \emph{galloping} routine that \TS uses to merge monotonic sub-arrays, hereafter called \emph{runs}, and on the impact on the number of element comparisons performed if one uses this routine instead of a naïve merging routine.

-The efficiency of \TS and of similar sorting algorithms has often been explained by using the notion of \emph{runs} and the associated \emph{run-length entropy}.
-Here, we focus on the related notion of \emph{dual runs}, which was introduced in the 1990s, and the associated \emph{dual run-length entropy}.
-We prove, for this complexity measure, results that are similar to those already known when considering standard run-induced measures: in particular, \TS requires only~$\O(n + n \log(\sigma))$ element comparisons to sort arrays of length~$n$ with~$\sigma$ distinct values.
+This routine was introduced in order to make \TS more efficient on arrays with few distinct values.
+Alas, we prove that, although it makes \TS sort array with two values in linear time, it does not prevent \TS from requiring up to~$\Theta(n \log(n))$ element comparisons to sort arrays of length~$n$ with three distinct values.
+However, we also prove that slightly modifying \TS's galloping routine results in requiring only~$\O(n + n \log(\sigma))$ element comparisons in the worst case, when sorting arrays of length~$n$ with~$\sigma$ distinct values.

+We do so by focusing on the notion of \emph{dual runs}, which was introduced in the 1990s, and on the associated \emph{dual run-length entropy}.
+This notion is both related to the number of distinct values and to the number of runs in an array, which came with its own \emph{run-length entropy} that was used to explain \TS's otherwise ``supernatural'' efficiency.
+We also introduce new notions of \emph{fast-} and \emph{middle-growth} for natural merge sorts (i.e., algorithms based on merging runs), which are found in several merge sorting algorithms similar to \TS.

-In order to do so, we introduce new notions of \emph{fast-} and \emph{middle-growth} for natural merge sorts (i.e., algorithms based on merging runs).
-By using these notions, we prove that several merge sorting algorithms, provided that they use \TS's galloping sub-routine for merging runs, are as efficient as \TS at sorting arrays with low run-induced or dual-run-induced complexities.
+We prove that algorithms with the fast- or middle-growth property, provided that they use our variant of \TS's galloping routine for merging runs, are as efficient as possible at sorting arrays with low run-induced or dual-run-induced complexities.